guardian/source/README.md

 ## Using the Design System 🎨

-These components make using the design system easier.
+These components make using the Design System easier.

-To understand how the design system _works_, see the [Source Design System](https://theguardian.design) documentation.
+To understand how the Design System _works_, see the [Design System documentation](https://theguardian.design).

 ## Contributing 💝